stafwag/blog/source/_posts/2017-09-09-bacula-on-freebsd-part2.markdown

 ```
 # TYPE  DATABASE        USER            ADDRESS                 METHOD
 hostssl bacula          bacula          192.168.1.52/32         md5 clientcert=1
+hostssl template0       bacula          192.168.1.52/32         md5 clientcert=1
 hostssl template1       bacula          192.168.1.52/32         md5 clientcert=1
+hostssl postgres        bacula          192.168.1.52/32         md5 clientcert=1
 ```

 Our bacula jail ***192.168.1.52*** only needs to have to the ***bacula*** database with the ***bacula*** user over ssl ***hostssl*** passwords will be send as a ***md5*** hash and a client certificate is required ***clientcert=1***.

 We could also used the ***cert*** method and ***map*** the client certificate to postgresql user so we could authenticate with the client certificate only...

+We allow access to the template\* and the postgres database because it's required for the bacula database xcreate script.
+We can remove them ( only allow access to the bacula database ) after the catalog database is created.

 ## Restart postgresql